Open Enrollment FAQ

 Yes, you will have access to the D2L course throughout the year with access to materials, an instructor, and the discussion board.
 As new students enroll, they will be added to the same course/cohort.

 Once you register for a course, you will have one year to complete it from your initial registration date, and you will receive access to course materials within five business days.
-Therefore, you should not register for IF1 or TAX until you have successfully completed your prerequisite courses.
+Therefore, you should not register for a post requisite open enrollment course until you have successfully completed your prerequisite courses.